Community Health

 What is Community Health?

-Volunteers serve in a variety of locations and positions with local health programs.
-Maliheh Free Clinic, Meals on Wheels, and Welcome Baby are the organizations currently partnered with Community Health.
-Volunteering with these programs offers a great way for students to learn more about healthcare and make a difference through service.
+Volunteers serve in a variety of locations and positions with local health problems.
+Maliheh Free Clinic and Welcome Baby are the organizations currently partnered with Community Health.
+Volunteering with these programs offers a great way for students to get involved in healthcare and make a difference through service.

 Maliheh Free Clinic Volunteer Description: